trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## ╸ Set Up Your Devices To Work With Adguard ╸

 * For Android/Apple, go to wifi advanced settings and select static option.
-In `DNS 1` field enter "pi's ip" address and `DNS 2` to 1.1.1.1
+In `DNS 1` field enter "pi's ip" address

 <p align="center">
  <img src="https://i.imgur.com/nxpiqDw.jpg" width=450px height=580px>

+* For PC

+-- IPV4 --

-* For PC go to network settings / change adpater options and right click in properties then select "Internet Protocol Version 4(TCP/IPv4)".
-Enter pi's ip address in `Preferred DNS` server and  1.1.1.1 in `Alternitive DNS` server
+Go to network settings / change adpater options and right click in properties then select "Internet Protocol Version 4(TCP/IPv4)".
+Enter pi's ip address in `Preferred DNS` server

+-- IPV6 (needed for DOH & DOT to work (later on in guide) if using ipv6 setup with everything) --

+Go to "Internet Protocol Version 6(TCP/IPv6)" Enter pi's ipv6 address in `Preferred DNS` server (to get it enter `ifconfig` in pi's terminal and look for the first inet6 address.
+For example 2803:1500:e00:c6e:5767:c362:b727:376f)

 <p align="center">
  <img src="https://i.imgur.com/8gsDk3z.jpg">